Sailing: Exploration and research

-The earliest image suggesting the use of sail on a boat may be on a piece of pottery from Mesopotamia, dated to the 6th millennia BCE.
+The earliest image suggesting the use of sail on a boat may be on a piece of pottery from Mesopotamia, dated to the 6th millennium BCE.
 The image is thought to show a bipod mast mounted on the hull of a reed boat – no sail is depicted.
 The earliest representation of a sail, from Egypt, is dated to circa 3100 BCE.
 The Nile is considered a suitable place for early use of sail for propulsion.
 This is because the river's current flows from south to north, whilst the prevailing wind direction is north to south.
 Therefore, a boat of that time could use the current to go north – an unobstructed trip of 750 miles – and sail to make the return trip.
 Evidence of early sailors has also been found in other locations, such as Kuwait, Turkey, Syria, Minoa, Bahrain, and India, among others.

 Austronesian peoples used sails from some time before 2000 BCE.
 Their expansion from what is now Southern China and Taiwan started in 3000 BCE.
 Their technology came to include outriggers, catamarans, and crab claw sails, which enabled the Austronesian Expansion at around 3000 to 1500 BCE into the islands of Maritime Southeast Asia, and thence to Micronesia, Island Melanesia, Polynesia, and Madagascar.
 Since there is no commonality between the boat technology of China and the Austronesians, these distinctive characteristics must have been developed at or some time after the beginning of the expansion.
 They traveled vast distances of open ocean in outrigger canoes using navigation methods such as stick charts.
 The windward sailing capability of Austronesian boats allowed a strategy of sailing to windward on a voyage of exploration, with a return downwind either to report a discovery or if no land was found.
 This was well suited to the prevailing winds as Pacific islands were steadily colonized.

 By the time of the Age of Discovery—starting in the 15th century—square-rigged, multi-masted vessels were the norm and were guided by navigation techniques that included the magnetic compass and making sightings of the sun and stars that allowed transoceanic voyages.

 During the Age of Discovery, sailing ships figured in European voyages around Africa to China and Japan; and across the Atlantic Ocean to North and South America.
 Later, sailing ships ventured into the Arctic to explore northern sea routes and assess natural resources.
 In the 18th and 19th centuries sailing vessels made Hydrographic surveys to develop charts for navigation and, at times, carried scientists aboard as with the voyages of James Cook and the Second voyage of HMS Beagle with naturalist Charles Darwin.